ParsianRoboticLab/Zero-Shot-Learning/README.md

 # Parsian Zero-Shot Learning!
 In this project the goal was recognizing the unseen picture classes using the attributes of seen classes.

-This is Parsian Project for ZJU AI Challenge Zero-Shot Learning Competition 2018.
+This is Parsian Project for **ZJU AI Challenge Zero-Shot Learning Competition 2018**.

 The contest attracted a total of **3225** teams from all over the world to participate in the competition.